dbeandrzej/File-Manager-Component/README.md

 # File Manager Component  (Apex Plugin)
+This is a simple file input that give you file browser capabilities like never before - eg. put your files on Amazon S3 cloud.
+To use it you need 2 elements - This File Manager Component and second plugin - "File Manager Provider".
+The Provider acts as plugin for specific 3rd party file server support.
+At the moment we have only Amazon S3 Cloud.
+But we will add more in time!
+Stay tuned!

 ## What is File Manager?
 File Manager is the family of plugins for file management for APEX application.
 It gives ability to upload / download / delete files from 3rd party providers (eg. Amazon S3 /others in progress/).